The 7 Best Free Online Fax Services I Tried in 2025

 • File format support and integrations: A great fax service should accept multiple file formats, including PDF, DOCX, JPEG, and PNG, since different industries work with different types of documents.
 Bonus points for platforms that integrate with cloud storage (Google Drive, Dropbox, OneDrive) and email-to-fax features, making it easier to fax directly from my workflow.

-• Ease of use and mobile accessibility: I want a simple fax solution that is easy to use on desktop and mobile.
-Many businesses and remote workers rely on their phones, so I tested whether services offered mobile apps or mobile-friendly websites for faxing on the go.
-Not all free online fax services support mobile apps, but if they did, it got brownie points from me.
+• Ease of use and mobile accessibility: I'm looking for a simple fax solution that is easy to use on both desktop and mobile devices.
+Many businesses and remote workers rely on their phones, so I tested whether services offered mobile apps or mobile-friendly websites for on-the-go faxing.
+Not all free online fax services support mobile apps, but if they did, I would give them brownie points.

 • Watermarks and branding: Many free fax services add watermarks or branding to documents, which can make an official contract or application look unprofessional.
 While I expect some trade-offs with free services, the best ones either avoid this entirely or make it unobtrusive.
 Paid services, on the other hand, should have completely clean faxes.